oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-48-ssvc-decision-points.md

 ### SSVC Decision Points

 For each SSVC decision point given under `selections` with a registered `namespace`, it MUST be tested that given decision point exists, is valid and the items in `values` are ordered correctly.
+The test SHALL pass, if a non-registered `namespace` is used.

 > According to the SSVC project, the following values are currently registered:
 >